QuentinNivon/VBPMN/README_CADP_UPDATE.txt

    To do so, analyse precisely the changes that you pasted in the ``CHANGES.txt'' file on step 5.

 7) /!\ OPTIONAL /!\
-   Run the `check_compatibility.sh'' script or the JUnit test located at ``vbpmn_transformation/src/test/java/fr/inria/convecs/optimus/compatibility/FullTests.java'' to verify that your changes are compliant with the new CADP version.
+   Run the ``check_compatibility.sh'' script or the JUnit test located at ``vbpmn_transformation/src/test/java/fr/inria/convecs/optimus/compatibility/FullTests.java'' to verify that your changes are compliant with the new version of CADP.
 If the script output errors, repeat steps 6) and 7) until the script returns no error.

 8) Regenerate the WAR file (manually or using the ``generate_jar.sh'' script) and deploy it to your Tomcat